kubernetes/kops/docs/getting_started/openstack.md

 ## Environment Variables

-kops stores its configuration in a state store.
+kOps stores its configuration in a state store.
 Before creating a cluster, we need to export the path to the state store:

 ```bash
 export KOPS_STATE_STORE=swift://<bucket-name> # where <bucket-name> is the name of the Swift container to use for kops state